Greetings, Authors & Illustrators & Various Book-Makers!

 We are not here to sell books.

 Our singular goal is to raise a kinder, more compassionate generation of leaders.
-Many of our readers live below the poverty and can’t afford to buy books.
+Many of our readers live below the poverty line and can’t afford to buy books.
 While a very small percentage of our support comes from Amazon affiliate links, most of our readers are steadfast library fans.

 While it does occasionally happen, you are unlikely to see a bump in book sales after being featured on BFL.
 When we’re in cahoots, everything goes above-board with transparency.
 Our goal is to dismantle the kyriarchy, not placate the status quo.